About the Division

 Structure of the Division

-The Division of Science Advice in the Francophone will be designed with the advice of a steering committee.
-This committee will be chaired by Mr. Lassina Zerbo, Secretary Emeritus of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).
-The committee will be made up of representatives of various French-speaking states and organisations.
+The foundations of the division were defined with the advice of a steering committee, made up of representatives of various French-speaking states and organisations.

 Steering Committee Chair